Jorge-D-Robles/leetcode-meets/wiki/arrays.md

 - Clarify if there are duplicate values in the array.
 Would the presence of duplicate values affect the answer?
 Does it make the question simpler or harder?
 - When using an index to iterate through array elements, be careful not to go out of bounds.
 - Be mindful about slicing or concatenating arrays in your code.
 Typically, slicing and concatenating arrays would take O(n) time.
 Use start and end indices to demarcate a subarray/range where possible.
+- **Interview Tip**: Whenever you're trying to solve an array problem in-place, always consider the possibility of iterating backwards instead of forwards through the array.
+It can completely change the problem, and make it a lot easier.

 ## Time complexity